Episode 96 │ Tri-Continental Girl (MERIDA/LONDON/CAPE TOWN)

 On an interpersonal note, irritating cliquiness within her group led to some safety concerns and personality clashes that almost ruined the trip for Naledi.
 Thankfully, she blocked out the drama and focused on ensuring that she'd remember London positively.
 One of her standout memories from those two weeks is a nighttime adventure with a classmate that included witnessing a scene from a James Bond film (Spectre) being filmed at the Thames River, and getting her photo taken in front of Buckingham Palace without the usual crowds present.

-Since all James Madison College (JMC) students must fulfill a field experience requirement in order to graduate, and Naledi was a pre-med student with aspirations of working in public health, she opted for a three-month internship in Cape Town, South Africa.
-Her previous trips to visit her relatives in South Africa prompted her to resist doing her internship there initially; she figured that she would gain more from working in a country that she wasn't already so familiar to her.
+Since all James Madison College (JMC) students must fulfill a field experience requirement in order to graduate, and Naledi was a pre-med student with aspirations of working in public health, she opted for a three-month internship in Cape Town, South Africa during the summer of 2016.
+Her previous trips to visit relatives in South Africa had prompted her to resist doing her internship there initially; she figured that she would gain more from working in a country that she wasn't already so familiar with.
 However, her advisor convinced her that spending three months, on her own, in a different city than Johannesburg (where her dad's folks are) could be completely different from traveling with family.
 And fortunately for Naledi, that proved to be true!